eansengchang/OogieBoogieBot/README.md

 ### Activity and voice logging:
 The bot logs every minute of voice and message and can be used to create detailed breakdowns of each members activity and presence per day visually.
 It can also log all the voice calls happening in the server and their duration.

+### voice recording and playback
+This bot also has features of recording a person's voice and playing in back.
+It can also play sound from a sound file or from online.
+This feature is however still in development.

 ### Moderation commands:
 There are a range of moderation commands that do the work for you such as purging a channel or muting someone from a server.
 These can be customized such as giving a specific role when you mute someone.